 You also may change default email subjects easily:

-If your server uses custom auth method then you can specify it explicitly but in almost all cases you do not need to do so, best auth method will be selected automatically:
+If your server uses a custom auth method, then you can specify it explicitly, but in almost all cases, you do not need to do so; the best auth method will be selected automatically:

 sudo fcli set main email_notifications_auth_method XXX